-His first overseas posting was in Washington DC (1986-1990) where he spent his first 12 months on Capitol Hill as APSA Congressional Fellow in the offices of Congressman Don J. Pease (D – Ohio) and US Senator Daniel P. Inouye (D – Hawaii).
+His first overseas posting was in Washington, D.C.
+(1986-1990) where he spent his first 12 months on Capitol Hill as APSA Congressional Fellow in the offices of U.S. Rep. Don J. Pease (D – Ohio) and US Senator Daniel P. Inouye (D – Hawaii).

 In February 2002, he was appointed Ambassador attached to the Ministry of Foreign Affairs of Thailand to handle bureaucratic reform of Thailand’s overseas representation.
-He then assumed the position of the Director-General of the Department of International Economic Affairs from October 2002 until March 2004, during which he was also APEC SOM Leader for Thailand while Thailand hosted APEC 2003.
+He then assumed the position of the Director-General of the Department of International Economic Affairs from October 2002 until March 2004, during which he was also Thailand’s senior official leader of APEC (Asia-Pacific Economic Cooperation) while Thailand hosted APEC 2003.

 A Royal Decoration of Grand-Croix de l’Ordre de la Couronne was personally bestowed on Ambassador Pisan Manawapat by H.M.
 King Albert II, the King of the Belgians, on 21 February 2011 while he had his farewell audience.
 Earlier, he had received the Order of the Sacred Treasure, Gold and Silver Star of Japan in 2002.